groundflyer/groundflyer.github.io/src/content/articles/tinyfarm.rst

    Sometimes Houdini consumes too much RAM when sending a scene to render so Mantra goes to swap and slows down badly.

-   In such cases it's better to generate IFD's and render them separately from shell, when Houdini is closed and RAM is free more or less.
+   In such cases it's better to generate IFD's and render them separately, when Houdini is closed and RAM is mostly free.

    I written this shell script to render multiple IFD files in convenient way.